openaq/openaq-fetch/README.md

 For a more detailed description of the command line options available, use: `node index.js --help`

 ## Deployment
-Deployment is handled automatically via Travis on the `master` branch and is deployed to Amazon's ECS.
+Deployment is is being built from the lambda-deployment branch.
+Any development for openaq-fetch should be branched/merged from/to the lambda-deployment branch until further notice.

 ## Data Source Criteria